 Your Single Audit Act reports should not be sent to the COPS Office.
-If the U.S. Department of Justice is your Cognizant Federal Agency (see Section X, "Glossary of Terms"), they should be sent to the Federal Audit Clearinghouse at:
+If the U.S. Department of Justice is your cognizant federal agency (see the Glossary of Terms on page 90 of this manual), they should be sent to the Federal Audit Clearinghouse at:

-Federal Audit Clearinghouse Bureau of Census 1201 E. 10th Street Jeffersonville, IN 47132
+Federal Audit Clearinghouse Bureau of Census 1201 East 10th Street Jeffersonville, IN 47132